 Welcome to your Forensic Science course

 Hello, and welcome!
-We’re excited to meet you on the MSc Forensic Science course that you are soon to start at Staffordshire University.
+We’re excited to meet you on the MSc Forensic Science course that you are soon to start at the University of Staffordshire.
 This webpage covers key information that you will find useful before starting your postgraduate study with us in September.

 First activity